bekiralti/villas-controller-tutorial/readme.md

 # Components

 As mentioned earlier, I will spare you the technical details.
-However, you can have a look at [with_code_explanation](with_code_explanation/readme.md) to see how you can derive which *key-value* pairs are valid to use in the config file.
+However, you can have a look at [with_code_explanation](with_code_explanation/readme.md) to see how you can derive which *name-value* pairs are valid to use in the config file.

 Before we start, I would like to mention that pretty much everything in VILLAScontroller is a *Component* (exceptions exist of course).
 You have to tell `villas-controller` via the config file on startup which components with which settings you want to have.